jproven/movie-catalog/README.md

 - Local Storage Handling: persistent data management for user collections.

+🔧 Implementation Steps

+To integrate this project into a new Angular environment, follow these steps:

+1️⃣ Create a new Angular project (Ensure you have Angular CLI installed)

+ng new cineDB-project
+cd cineDB-project

+(Make sure you are using Angular v16 for compatibility.)

+2️⃣ Copy and paste the provided project folders into the newly created Angular project.
+Overwrite existing files where necessary:

+src/app/

+src/assets/

+src/environments/

+src/styles.css

+3️⃣ Install required dependencies

+npm install

+4️⃣ Run the application

+ng serve

+Then open http://localhost:4200 in your browser.

 📜 License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for full details.